C2SP/C2SP/BLAKE3.md

 of chunks is not a power of 2, not all chunks will be at the same level (or layer) of the tree.

 ## 2. Definitions

 ### 2.1.
-Notations
+Word Size and Endianness

-   BLAKE3 performs operations on 32-bit words, and on arrays of words.
+BLAKE3 works with 32-bit words and arrays thereof.
-   Array indexing is zero-based; the first element of an n-element array "v" is v[0] and the last one is v[n - 1].
-All elements is denoted by v[0..n-1].
+Array indexing starts at zero: the first element of an n-element array "v" is v[0] and the last one is v[n - 1].
+The sequence of all elements is denoted by v[0..n-1].

-   Byte (octet) streams are interpreted as words in little-endian order, with the least significant byte first.
-Consider this sequence of eight hexadecimal bytes:
+Byte streams are interpreted as words in little-endian order, with the least significant byte first.
+Consider for example this sequence of eight bytes:

 ```
    x = 0x01 0x23 0x45 0x67 0x89 0xab 0xcd 0xef
 ```

 When interpreted as a 32-bit word from the beginning memory address, x contains two 32-bit words x[0] and x[1], respectively equal to 0x67452301 and 0xefcdab89 in hexadecimal, or 1732584193 and 4023233417 in decimal.

 ### 2.2.
 Initial Value (IV)

 The initial value (IV) of BLAKE3 is the same as SHA-256 IV, namely the 8-word IV[0..7]:

 ```
    0x6a09e667
    0xbb67ae85
    0x3c6ef372
    0xa54ff53a
    0x510e527f
    0x9b05688c
    0x1f83d9ab
    0x5be0cd19
 ```

-   This IV is set to the initial chaining value of BLAKE3 when no key is used.
-Otherwise the 256-bit key is set as the initial chaining value.
+This IV is the initial chaining value of BLAKE3 when no key is used.
+Otherwise the 256-bit key is the initial chaining value.

 This IV is also used as part of the compression function, where the first four words, IV[0..3] are copied into the 16-word local initial state, at positions v[8..11].

 ### 2.3.
 Message Word Permutation

-   BLAKE3 uses a permutation of the 16 indices (0 to 15).
-This
+BLAKE3 uses the following permutation of the 16 indices (0 to 15):
-   permutation must be following one, where the second line shows the index of the word move to the position indexed on the first line:

 ```
    0,  1,  2,  3,  4,  5,  6,  7,  8,  9, 10, 11, 12, 13, 14, 15
    2,  6,  3, 10,  7,  0,  4, 13,  1, 11, 12,  5,  9, 14, 15,  8
 ```

+Here, the second line shows the index of the word move to the position indexed on the first line.

 For example, after applying the permutation to an array v[0..15] consisting of elements v[0], v[1], ..., v[15], the permuted array shall consist of v[2] at the first position, v[6] at the second position, and so on.

 ### 2.4.
 Compression Function Flags

 The compression function of BLAKE3 uses a set of flags to domain- separate different types of inputs.
 These flags are defined as
 follows:

-   CHUNK_START (0x01):  Set for the first block of each chunk.
+* CHUNK_START (0x01):  Set for the first block of each chunk.

-   CHUNK_END (0x02):  Set for the last block of each chunk.
-If a chunk
-      contains only one block, then both CHUNK_START and CHUNK_END are set.
+* CHUNK_END (0x02):  Set for the last block of each chunk.
+If a chunk contains only one block, then both CHUNK_START and CHUNK_END are set.

-   PARENT (0x04):  Set for parent nodes (non-chunk nodes).
+* PARENT (0x04):  Set for parent nodes (non-chunk nodes).

-   ROOT (0x08):  Set for the last compression of the root node.
-If the
-      root is a parent node, this is in addition to PARENT.
+* ROOT (0x08):  Set for the last compression of the root node.
+If the root is a parent node, this is in addition to PARENT.
 If the root is a chunk (the only chunk), this is in addition to CHUNK_END.

-   KEYED_HASH (0x10):  Set for all compressions in the keyed_hash mode.
+* KEYED_HASH (0x10):  Set for all compressions in the keyed_hash mode.

-   DERIVE_KEY_CONTEXT (0x20):  Set for all compressions of the context
-      string in the derive_key mode.
+* DERIVE_KEY_CONTEXT (0x20):  Set for all compressions of the context string in the derive_key mode.

-   DERIVE_KEY_MATERIAL (0x40):  Set for all compressions of the input
-      (key material) in the derive_key mode.
+* DERIVE_KEY_MATERIAL (0x40):  Set for all compressions of the input (key material) in the derive_key mode.

-   If two or more flags are set, then all their respective bits shall appear in the flags compression function input.
+If two or more flags are set, then all their respective bits must appear in the flags compression function input.
 This combination may be implemented as an XOR or integer addition between the flags.
 For example, if CHUNK_START and KEYED_HASH are set, then the flags input word will be the 32-bit word 0x00000011, where 0x11 = 0x10 + 0x01 = 0x10 ^ 0x01.

 ## 3. Compression Function

 BLAKE3 uses the compression function when processing chunks, when computing parent nodes within its tree, and when producing output bytes from the root node(s).

 ### 3.1.
 Compression Function Input Values

 These variables are used in the algorithm description.

-   h[0..7]  The hash chaining value, 8 words of 32 bits.
+* h[0..7]:  The hash chaining value, 8 words of 32 bits.

-   m[0..15]  The message block processed, 16 words of 32 bits.
+* m[0..15]:  The message block processed, 16 words of 32 bits.

-   t[0..1]  A 64-bit counter whose lower-order 32-bit word is t[0] and
+* t[0..1]:  A 64-bit counter whose lower-order 32-bit word is t[0] and
   higher-order 32-bit word is t[1].

-   len  32-bit word encoding the number of application data bytes in the
-      block, at most 64.
+* len:  32-bit word encoding the number of application data bytes in the block, at most 64.
 That is, len is equal to 64 minus the number of padding bytes, which are set to zero (0x00).

-   flags  32-bit word encoding the flags defined for a given compression
+* flags:  32-bit word encoding the flags defined for a given compression function call.
-      function call, see Section 2.5.

-   (Artwork only available as (unknown type): No external link available, see draft-aumasson-blake3-00.html for artwork.)

 ### 3.2.
 Quarter-Round Function G